MyanmarAPI/omi-parliament-endpoint/README.md

 ## omi-parliament-endpoint

-Static JSON API based on data released by
+Static JSON API based on data released by the Open Myanmar Initiative

 Part of the MaePaySoh API for Myanmar Elections 2015